Interior

 Then there’s the 10.1in central touchscreen, which has a row of icons along the bottom: home takes you to the main screen for your radio, nav etcetera, then a car icon brings up all the vehicle controls; everything from lights to driver assistance.
 This is laid out Tesla-style, though everything’s a little small to use easily on the move.
 Maybe that’s why Leapmotor makes you stop for some of them to work?

 Then there’s shortcuts for the front and rear windscreen demist, climate control, a boot open button and a tab for media volume.
 There’s only so much you can expect for a car this affordable, but at least the Dacia Spring reserves a few buttons for the key functions.
 It also pulls off a better interface too.
-Leapmotor prides itself on being able to turn around over-the-air updates in weeks, so perhaps a better version will arrive over the airwaves soon.
-There’s plenty of room for improvement.

 How’s the headroom?

 Pretty good.
 Even six-footers shouldn’t be getting too close and personal with the headliner in here (unless you’ve got a particularly big barnet, we suppose), and while it’s less capacious in the back it’s still roomy for a car of this size.
 Foot room is pretty marginal, so you’ll want whoever’s ahead of you to jack their seat up by an inch or two to give your toes some breathing space.
-The T03 is a four-seater; no getting three abreast in at the back.
+The T03 is a four-seater; no getting three abreast in the back.

-Boot space amounts to 210 litres.
-There’s not much space between the seatbacks and the bootlid, so that capacity comes from its depth.
-You’ll get a few bags of shopping in here, but not much else.
 The T03 isn’t blessed with many storage spaces inside: there’s a central bin-slash-flask-holder up front, with a clever cutout to prop up a phone.
-But other than the door bins, there’s only really pockets to stash bits ‘n’ bobs.
+But other than the door bins, there’s only really pockets to stash bits ‘n’ bobs, and none of the Spring's imaginative solutions.

 Trending this week